Gabreski, Francis “Gabby”

 On July 5th, 1944 Francis Gabreski shot down his 28th German plane.
 With the victory, Gabreski became America’s leading ace in Europe and the country’s newest celebrity.
 The War Department, eager to take advantage of his newfound notoriety, immediately made arrangements to have the pilot shipped home so he could help sell war bonds.
 Just as Gabreski was about to leave, however, he decided to fly one more mission.
 The final flight turned disastrous when his plane crashed near Koblenz, Germany and the Nazis captured him.
 Gabreski soon realized that the Americans weren’t the only ones anticipating his arrival.
 “We’ve been expecting you for a long time,” a Nazi interrogator told him, as he handed Gabreski a copy of a military newspaper that documented the pilot’s historic 28th kill.

-- Stationed in Hawaii in 1941 and he was on of the few Americans to get airborne during the Pearl Harbor attack.
+Stationed in Hawaii in 1941 and he was one of the few Americans to get airborne during the Pearl Harbor attack.

 One of aviation’s outstanding pioneers, Francis Stanley “Gabby” Gabreski began flying lessons while a pre-medical student at Notre Dame.
 When World War II erupted with the Nazi invasion of Poland, his ancestral homeland, Gabreski eagerly joined the Army Air Corps and earned his wings in 1941.
 Assigned duty in Hawaii with the 45th Pursuit Group, Gabreski settled into what he thought would be a relaxing assignment in paradise.